Free guide · Family conflict

 When the people closest to you disagree about care decisions

-Disagreements about care decisions — whether between partners, family members, or friends — are some of the most painful parts of an already hard situation.
+Disagreements about care decisions are some of the most painful parts of an already hard situation.
 This guide covers who has the right to decide, what to do without a POA, and when to get outside help.

 In short: Choose the situation that matches yours.
-Each section gives you a practical framework — not legal advice, but the decisions most families face and how to work through them.
 If a Power of Attorney doesn't exist yet and the person still has capacity, establishing one is the single most important action you can take today.

 This is practical guidance, not legal advice.
 For complex legal questions, consult a solicitor who specialises in elder law.